SPECIALTY TEA OF

 PERCEPTIVE AND EVALUATIVE

-Specialty tea tasting is one of the most rewarding experiences a person can have.
-It is not only perceptually satisfying, but also fun to play around with different brewing, aging, and roasting techniques.
-Similar to coffee, there are various methods and equipment for brewing and roasting.
-Similar to wine, tobacco, and whiskey, aging tea is a fascinating transformation process of flavors and mouthfeel.
-The combination of these dimensions makes tea tasting an endless journey to explore for both tea enthusiasts and professionals.
+Specialty tea tasting is one of the most rewarding sensory experiences.
+It is not only deeply satisfying but also an enjoyable exploration of different brewing, aging, and roasting techniques.
+Like coffee, tea offers a variety of brewing and roasting methods.
+Like wine, tobacco, and whiskey, aging tea transforms its flavors and mouthfeel in fascinating ways.
+This interplay of factors makes tea tasting an endless journey of discovery for both enthusiasts and professionals.

-At the most general level, tea tasting can and should be split up into two dimensions: perception and evaluation.
-Perception refers to what one perceives exclusively through senses: appearance, odor, taste, and mouthfeel.
-Evaluation refers to the judgment one makes regarding the aesthetic property of the tea, such as the balance and style of the tea.
-Perception without evaluation gives an unorganized list of sensations, while evaluation without perceptive descriptions gives vague and abstract assessment at best.
+At its core, tea tasting can be divided into two fundamental dimensions: perception and evaluation.
+Perception refers to the direct sensory experience—appearance, aroma, taste, and mouthfeel.
+Evaluation, on the other hand, involves assessing the tea’s aesthetic qualities, such as balance and style.
+Perception without evaluation results in a scattered collection of sensations, while evaluation without perceptual detail leads to vague and abstract judgments.